GeoffClements/Vibe/README.md

 ## About
-Vibe is a music player that uses the [SLIM TCP protocol][`slimtcp`] to connect to a [Lyrion Music Server][`lms`] formally known as a Logitech Media Server.
+Vibe is a music player that uses the [SLIM TCP protocol][`slimtcp`] to connect to a [Lyrion Music Server][`lms`], formally known as a Logitech Media Server.

 Vibe is intended to be run as a user daemon and designed to be simple and as unobtrusive as possible.

-I use Vibe as my daily driver, so it gets lots of use by me and I fix bugs as I find them, but this is on a linux system and using the `pulseaudio` output.
-For anything else, I rely on bug reports but I'm limited to testing on a Linux system only.
+It's possible to start Vibe at login using a systemd service file and this can be generated automatically.

+It's possible to use auto-discovery to find the Lyrion Music Server or, in cases where this is not possible, like when using a `tailscale` VPN, then a server can be specified either by its domain name ot it IP address.

+The output device can be selected, in this case it's helpful to list the devices first and use the appropriate device name from the list.

+Desktop notifications can be displayed when a new track starts, although this needs to be enabled at compile time.
+Please note that the Lyrion Music Server does not send metadata for mp3 streams, and so no notifications will be produced when playing an mp3.

 ## Running
 To list the run-time options: